-1 1 (a) making enquiries concerning the overseas intermediary's stature or the extent to which any group's AML/CFT standards are applied and audited; or(b) reviewing the AML/CFT policies and procedures of the overseas intermediary. (b) Teviewing the AME/CFT policies and procedures of the overseas intermediary.
-Related foreign financial l institutions as intermediaries s.18(3)(d), 4.11.12 (3A) & (7), An MSO may also rely upon a related foreign financial institution (related foreign FI) to perform any part of the CDD measures set out in section 2 of Schedule 2, if the related foreign FI: (a) carries on, in a place outside Hong Kong, a business similar to that carried on by an intermediary FI; and falls within any of the following descriptions:(i) it is within the same group of companies as the MSO; (ii) if the MSO is incorporated in Hong Kong, it is a branch of the MSO;(iii) if the MSO is incorporated outside Hong Kong:(A) it is the head office of the MSO; or (B) it is a branch of the head office of the MSO; (b) is required under group policy: (i) to have measures in place to ensure compliance with requirements similar to the requirements imposed under Schedule 2; and (ii) to implement programmes against ML/TF; and (c) is supervised for compliance with the requirements mentioned in paragraph (b) at a group level:(i) by an RA; or (ii) by an authority in an equivalent jurisdiction that performs, in relation to the holding company or the head office of the MSO, functions similar to those of an RA under the AMLO.
-(4)(c), Sch.
-2, AMLO The group policy set out in paragraph [4.11.12 (b)] refers to a policy of the group of companies to which the MSO belongs and the policy applies to the MSO and the related foreign FI.
+(a) making enquiries concerning the overseas intermediary's stature or the extent to which any group's AML/CFT standards are applied and audited; or(b) reviewing the AML/CFT policies and procedures of the overseas intermediary.
+Related fore ign financia l institutions as intermediaries s.18(3)(d), (3A) & (7), Sch.
+2, AMLO 4.11.12 An MSO may also rely upon a related foreign financial institution (related foreign FI) to perform any part of the CDD measures set out in section 2 of Schedule 2, if the related foreign FI: (a) carries on, in a place outside Hong Kong, a business similar to that carried on by an intermediary FI; and falls within any of the following descriptions: (i) it is within the same group of companies as the MSO; (ii) if the MSO is incorporated in Hong Kong, it is a branch of the MSO; (iii) if the MSO is incorporated outside Hong Kong: (A) it is the head office of the MSO; (B) it is a branch of the head office of the MSO; (b) is required under group policy: (i) to have measures in place to ensure compliance with requirements similar to the requirements imposed under Schedule 2; and (ii) to implement programmes against ML/TF; and (c) is supervised for compliance with the requirements mentioned in paragraph (b) at a group level: (i) by an RA; or (ii) by an authority in an equivalent jurisdiction that performs, in relation to the holding company or the head office of the MSO, functions similar to those of an RA under the AMLO. s.18(3A) & (4)(c), Sch.
+2, AMLO 4.11.13 The group policy set out in paragraph [4.11.12 (b)] refers to a policy of the group of companies to which the MSO belongs and the policy applies to the MSO and the related foreign FI.
 The group policy should include CDD and record keeping requirements similar to the requirements imposed under Schedule 2 and the group-wide AML/CFT System 48 (e.g. compliance and audit functions).
 The group policy should also be able to mitigate adequately any higher country risk in relation to the jurisdiction where the related foreign FI is located.
-The MSO should be satisfied that the related foreign FI is subject to regular and independent reviews over its ongoing compliance with the group policy conducted by any group-level compliance, audit or other similar AML/CFT functions.
-1 1 2 5 7 6 The MSO should be able to demonstrate that the implementation of the group policy is supervised at a group level by either an RA or an authority in an equivalent jurisdiction that performs functions similar to those of an RA under the AMLO, which practises group-wide supervision which extends to the related foreign FI.
-4.12 Pre-existing cust 4.12 Pre-existing customers 8 An MSO must perform the CDD measures prescribed in Schedule 2 and this AMLO Guideline in respect of pre-existing customers (with whom the business relationship was established before the AMLO came into effect on 1 April 2012), when: (a) a transaction takes place with regard to the customer, which is, by virtue of the amount or nature of the transaction, unusual or suspicious; or is not consistent with the MSO's knowledge of the customer or the customer's business or risk profile, or with its knowledge of the source of the customer's funds; (b) a material change occurs in the way in which the customer's account is operated; (c) the MSO suspects that the customer or the customer's account is involved in ML/TF; or (d) the MSO doubts the veracity or adequacy of any information previously obtained for the purpose of identifying the customer or for the purpose of verifying the customer's identity.
-4.12.2 Trigger events may include the re-activation of a dormant account or a change in the beneficial ownership or control of the account but the MSO will need to consider other trigger events specific to their own customers and business. s.5, Sch.
-2, AMLO 4.12.3 An MSO should note that requirements for ongoing monitoring under section 5 of Schedule 2 also apply to pre-existing customers (see Chapter 5).
-4.13 Fail ure to satis factorily complete customer due diligence s.3(1) & (4), Sch.
-2, AMLO 4.13.1 Where the MSO is unable to comply with relevant CDD requirements set out in this Chapter and the ongoing due diligence requirements set out in Chapter 5, it must not establish a business relationship or carry out any occasional transaction with that customer, or must terminate business relationship as soon as reasonably practicable (where applicable), and where there is relevant knowledge or suspicion, should make an STR to the JFIU.
-4.14 Prol nibition on anonymous accounts s.16, Sch.
-2, AMLO 4.14.1 An MSO must not open, or maintain any anonymous account or account in a fictitious name for any customer.
-Confidential numbered accounts 49 should not function as anonymous accounts, rather they should be subject to exactly the same CDD and control measures 50 as all other business relationships.
-While a numbered account can offer additional confidentiality for the customer, the identity of the latter must be verified by the MSO and known to a sufficient number of staff to facilitate effective CDD and ongoing monitoring.
-In all cases, whether the relationship involves numbered accounts or not, the customer's CDD record must be available to the CCE, other competent authorities, the CO, auditors, and other staff with appropriate authority.
-4.15 Juri sdictions s ubject to a call by the FATF s.15, Sch.
-2, AMLO 4.15.1 An MSO should apply EDD measures, proportionate to the risks, to business relationships and transactions with natural and legal persons (including FIs) from jurisdictions for which this is called for by the FATF in accordance with the guidance provided in paragraph [4.9].
+The MSO should be satisfied that the related foreign FI is subject to regular and independent reviews over its ongoing compliance with the group policy conducted by any group-level compliance, audit or other similar AML/CFT functions. s.18(3A), Sch.
+2, AMLO 4.11.14 The MSO should be able to demonstrate that the implementation of the group policy is supervised at a group level by either an RA or an authority in an equivalent jurisdiction that performs functions similar to those of an RA under the AMLO, which practises group-wide supervision which extends to the related foreign FI.
+4.12 Pre- existing cus stomers s.6, Sch.
+2, AMLO 4.12.1 An MSO must perform the CDD measures prescribed in Schedule 2 and this Guideline in respect of pre-existing customers (with whom the business relationship was established before the AMLO came into effect on 1 April 2012), when: (a) a transaction takes place with regard to the customer, which is, by virtue of the

-$^{^{48}}$ Reference should be made to Chapter 3.
+48 Reference should be made to Chapter 3.